kiwigrid/gherkin-testcafe/README.md

 ## What does this do?

-The tool itself has just a small footprint to glue testcafe and gherkin together.
+The tool glues testcafe and gherkin together.

 It uses testcafe as the testrunner and constructs the `fixture` and `test` calls from gherkin sources during runtime.

+Since this tool digs deep into the internals of testcafe to run the feature files, it should only be used together with the testcafe version specified in the peer dependencies of this package.

 To interpret `*.feature` files written in gherkin, it uses the `gherkin` package from npm.
 To allow custom step definitions it uses the `cucumber-expressions` package from npm.
 Both of those packages are provided by the cucumber project.